jsangha123/FrontEnd-Web/README.md

 Figure 4 product page
 <img src="image/productpage.jpg" />

+figure 3 and 4 will be the layout for when all the products are on the same page for example the grocery page then figure 4 is the design it looks like when a certain product is clicked and all the information is displayed about it.
 Problems and Issues:
 The problems and issues I encountered while making the website was the resizing of the layout of the page which has all the products displayed as some images would lose their qulaity and would not go in the right place when it was resized to the mobile screen size therefore I put the content into a table which held all the images and text together so it would not lose its layout.